hgascon/acapulco/README.md

 ## Contact

-You can reach the main developer at hgascon@gmail.com.
+You can reach the main developer at hgascon@mail.de.